 On the bottom left there is a lion, so this is Mark and therefore the bull, symbol of Luke, remains on the bottom right.

 Graves of priests

-The way back down the 13-step staircase leads past the resting places of deceased priests from Dietkirchen, who are buried in various graves to the right of the staircase.
+The way back down the 13-step staircase leads past the resting places of several deceased priests from Dietkirchen, who are buried in various graves to the right of the staircase.

 Hebr.
 13, 7

 The carved inscription on the Josef Menzer gravesite reads:

 et calicis mei.

 To the pious

 The engraved inscription of the Arnold Haas gravesite reads:

 A Greek cross is depicted at the top, with the characters below: